isnotbadatgorillatag/BoyKisserOS-Linux/README.md

 </div>

+## Attention!
+This project is currently undoable for me because im using Ubuntu WSL and i cant get Arch WSL running nothing wrong with Nyarch but i just cant do that!
 ## Is it safe to use?
 BoyKisser OS is **not recommended as a daily driver**.
 Bugs and issues may occur, and the distro is not developed by a large team of experts.
 If you want a similar experience with fewer risks, try [Nyarcher](https://github.com/NyarchLinux/Nyarcher), a script to install BoyKisser customizations on top of any other Linux distro with Gnome preinstalled.